FAQ: Breakfast - Do or Don't?

 Clients, friends and acquaintances regularly ask what and how they should eat.
 Sometimes I'm asked what I eat.
 A prescriptive answer may be desired but I don't have one.
 As with nearly all fitness or dietary related questions, the answer is, of course, it depends.
 For most people, what works best is to consume a wide variety of whole, nutrient-dense foods that support individual needs, goals, and preferences and include a mix of carbohydrates, fats, and protein.
 That's not quite the answer people seem to be looking for but it's the one I've got!

 As for what I eat, the answer is almost everything.
-I eat mostly whole, nutrient-dense foods including plenty of vegetables, fruits, nuts, lean meats, and occasional dairy along with some processed foods and dining out.
+I eat mostly whole, nutrient-dense foods including plenty of vegetables, fruits, nuts, lean meats with some processed foods and dining out.
 I don’t count calories or macros but I generally follow the PN portion control method.
 I don't do a lot of food prep but I have an idea of my meals for the week before I go shopping.
 What I do may or may not work for you and that's okay.
 Below are a few simple tips anyone can use to support healthy dietary habits.

 If you follow me on social media, you know that at nearly 40 years old, I had my first “real” surgery on March 15th.
 It was a diagnostic laparoscopy that resulted in a diagnosis of endometriosis, a disease that affects an estimated 176 million women worldwide.
 I will write about my story eventually because I think it is beneficial to share.
 But right now, I would like to share a bit of what I took from this experience - not uterus and ovary related.